AliceO2Group/Monitoring/doc/system-implementation.md

 - Custom aggregation and others.

 Afterwards data are forwarded to both storage and real-time dashboard.
 The selected storage must support high input metric rate, low storage size and downsampling.
 The near-real-time dashboard receives selected, processed metrics as soon as it is possible in order to allow experts to react to abnormal situations.
 This imposes a need of low latency transport protocol.
 The historical dashboard displays data from the storage.
-As it has access to larger variety of metrics it is mostly used by experts in order to drill down the issues and access detailed views.
+As it has access to a larger variety of metrics it is mostly used by experts in order to drill down the issues and access detailed views.
 These dashboards display data as time series plots, gauges, bar, and other graphical objects.
 They allow access from various operating systems and from outside of the experimental area (Point 2).
-Eventually, the alarming component detects abnormal situations and notifies experts in form of a text message or other mean of notification.
+Eventually, the alarming component detects abnormal situations and notifies the experts by email, text messages or other means of quickly reaching them.

 ## 3. The Modular Stack
 The Modular Stack solution aims at fulfilling the requirements specified in the Section 1 by using multiple tools.
 Such approach enables the possibility of replacing one or more of the selected components in case alternative options provide improved performance or additional functionalities.